Test Results: Performance Benefits of Responsive Image Loading

 What’s more, these pages are filled with the largest types of files found on most websites: images.
 These two factors make it difficult for eCommerce sites to be fast sites – or does it?
 In this post, we look at one responsive image optimization technique, Responsive Image Loading, that can be used on image-heavy sites.
 We ran tests to measure the performance gains that can be had by implementing Responsive Image Loading.
 Read on for our results!

 Responsive Image Optimization Techniques

 There are a few techniques that can be used to speed up even the most image-heavy eCommerce sites.
 In this post we’ll to cover a technique for limiting the number of images that have to be downloaded when you first open the page.
 The technique is usually called Responsive Image Loading, though sometimes you might also see it referred to as Lazy Loading.

-We ran three tests using WebSiteTest.com on a sample page we created on a test site: latituding.com.
+We ran three tests using WebSiteTest.com on a sample page we created on a test site: latituding.com [ed. note: this website has been taken offline].
 The page is a simple version of what you might find on an eCommerce webpage.
 It has a grid of 48 images representing things that might be for sale.

 An overview of the tests performed:

 - Test 1 – Baseline Performance of the site without any optimizations in place.